unoplatform/Uno.Wasm.Bootstrap/Readme.md

-Important notes about Browser Embedded mode:
+#### Important notes about Browser Embedded mode:

-* There is NO script isolation mechanisms.
-That means the running application will have access to the same context and global objects.
+* There is no script isolation mechanisms, meaning that the application will have access to the same context and global objects.
 * Loading more than one Uno bootstrapped application in the same page will conflict and produce unwanted results.
 A workaround would be to use a `<iframe>`.
-* Important: it may be required to **add CORS headers** to the application hosting website to allow the download and execution of scripts from it.
+* It may be required to add **CORS headers** to the application hosting website to allow the download and execution of scripts from it.
 It's already allowed in the development server shipped with Uno Bootstrapper.

 ### Support for additional JS files